practicalgo/go-sqlite-demo/README.md

 This repository contains an illustration of how to interact with a SQLite database using `database/sql` and `https://pkg.go.dev/modernc.org/sqlite`.

-The example is intentionally chosen to match that of the official Go Project tutorial, [Accessing a relational database](https://go.dev/doc/tutorial/database-access) which uses MySQL as the database server.
+The example is intentionally chosen to losely match that of the official Go Project tutorial, [Accessing a relational database](https://go.dev/doc/tutorial/database-access) which uses MySQL as the database server.